We Are catalysts for artists, academics, and CULTURAL wisdom keepers across the world

 We construct frameworks and modalities for artistic expression

-Acknowledging a lack of resources, including education and finances, to empower and equip racialised knowledge holders and social problem solvers, our three step process has been fine-tuned over the last 5 years to catalyse support developing capacity, foster creativity, and facilitate expression within various cultural and artistic contexts.
+Acknowledging a lack of resources, including education and finances, to empower and equip racialised knowledge holders and social problem solvers, our three step process has been fine-tuned over the last five years to catalyse and support developing capacity, foster creativity, as well as facilitate expression within various cultural and artistic contexts.

-Although we develop Knowledge Enhancement Endeavours, Cultural Capacity Building Projects, and Inter-arts Research and Execution Strategies in house, we have also partnered with and supported many different initiatives within BC, Canada, and across the globe in their endeavours.
+Although we develop Knowledge Enhancement Endeavours, Cultural Capacity Building Projects, and Inter-arts Research and Execution Strategies in house, we have also partnered with many different initiatives within British Columbia, across Canada, and throughout the globe to support their endeavours.

 Learn more about our process below.

-Time is key to develop meaningful rapport nurture ideas.
-Once we get a couple of ideas going, we then craft structured frameworks and robust courses of action with you, fostering synergy to create optimal projects.
+Time is key to develop meaningful rapport and nurture ideas.
+Once we incubate in our dream space, we then craft structured frameworks and robust courses of action with you, fostering synergy to structure projects in an optimal, generative manner.

 This phase is dominated by introspection.
 Projects unfold across various stages of curation and research.
 The goal is to explore narratives across different senses, cultures and time periods to be suitable for diverse audiences while staying true to your message and brand.